New Custom Field "Found in Version"

 Now that I'm done ranting, I love your product... except for the lack of this incredibly important feature - it was my biggest resistance to bringing it into my company.
 Bring my patch into the mainline and finally resolve this issue.
 Thanks!

-#22 Updated by Brian Lindahl about 6 years ago
+#22 Updated by Brian Lindahl over 6 years ago

 - File found-version.patch added